lortza/lortza.github.io/_posts/2018-03-23-single-page-crud-p2.md

 date:   2018-03-23
 ---

 This is the second post in my Single Page CRUD App in Rails series.
 In this series, I explain how to make changes to database records from the index page without reloading or refreshing the page.
 If you haven't seen [Part 1: New Records]({% post_url 2018-03-20-single-page-crud-p1 %}), I recommend you check it out first as it sets the stage for the app.
+This code is from my app built in Rails 5.0.6, Ruby 2.4.2.

 - [Part 1: New Records]({% post_url 2018-03-20-single-page-crud-p1 %})
 - [Part 2: Deleting Records (this post)]({% post_url 2018-03-23-single-page-crud-p2 %})
 - Part 3: Editing Records (WIP)

-App Stats:

-- Rails 5.0.6
-- Ruby 2.4.2

 ## Deleting a Record